Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 We observe the same pattern for asymmetric as for symmetric cuts, with a similarly large and linear $r_{\rm cut}$ dependence (but with opposite sign) without \lpc and a significant reduction when \lpc are included.
 On the contrary, the $r_{\rm cut}$ dependence for staggered cuts is completely flat, as already pointed out in Ref.~\cite{Grazzini:2017mhc}.
 In fact, the inclusion of the contribution in Eq.\,\eqref{eq:mainlpc} has practically no impact due to the absence of recoil-driven \lpc for staggered cuts.

 We stress that the cutoff dependence in $q_T$ subtraction due to missing power corrections is expected to be quadratic in general for QCD corrections to colour singlet production processes~\cite{Ebert:2018gsn,Buonocore:2019puv,Cieri:2019tfv,Oleari:2020wvt}, unless there are specific fiducial cuts rendering them linear, like for instance symmetric/asymmetric cuts in two-body final states or smooth-cone isolation~\cite{Frixione:1998jh} in photon production processes.
 This observation is in line with the findings for single-boson and diboson processes in Ref.~\cite{Grazzini:2017mhc}.
-In conclusion, we observe that a difference of 2\,GeV (and presumably even smaller) between electron and positron transverse-momentum thresholds is sufficient to eliminate the linear dependence.
+In conclusion, we observe that a difference $\delta p_{T} $ of 2\,GeV between electron and positron transverse-momentum thresholds is sufficient to eliminate the linear dependence.
+This is in line with an explicit calculation of power corrections in the fiducial acceptance, which shows that, in most of the phase space, linear power corrections are absent as long as $q_T < \delta p_{T} $~\cite{Alekhin:2021xcu,Salam:2021tbm}.
 Due to the aforementioned instabilities related to the presence of a linear dependence in $q_T$, staggered cuts constitute a feasible option for future analyses, alongside alternative cuts~\cite{Salam:2021tbm} that we did not consider here.

 Next, we would like to add few comments on the results shown in Ref.~\cite{Alekhin:2021xcu} about the intrinsic uncertainties of non-local subtraction methods for the computation of higher-order corrections in Drell--Yan production.
 Given the particularly high precision of Drell--Yan measurements and the resulting demand for very accurate theory predictions, full control on the systematic uncertainties associated to $q_T$ subtraction is highly desirable.
 This is crucial not only in the context of NNLO QCD corrections, but also for recent developments of computing next-to-NNLO (N$^3$LO) cross sections using $q_T$ subtraction~\cite{Cieri:2018oms,Chen:2021vtu,Billis:2021ecs,Camarda:2021ict}.